 - welding simulation enhanced artificial intelligence

-The optimization of the process can be done in short time with a software, whereas if you need to guess based on your experience it may take a lot of time and material before you have reached your goal.
+You can optimize the process in a short time with software, whereas if you need to guess based on your experience it may take a lot of time and material before you have reached your goal.